-Note: Download it or set it so you can listen with flight mode on.
+Note: Download it or set it so you can listen to it with flight mode on.

-And always set your alarm before starting (I’ve learnt this the hard way)
+And always set your alarm before starting 😀 (I Have learnt that the hard way)

 Even if you eat perfectly, have ‘organic’ everything, don’t drink alcohol or coffee, and have no stress in your life (firstly, who are you?
-I need to know your secrets), the soils are so depleted today that it’s incredibly tough to get enough magnesium into our systems.
+I need to know your secrets), the soils are so depleted today that it is incredibly tough to get enough magnesium into our systems.

-I like to mix it up between a supplement and an oil I apply topically to get into those sore muscles directly.
-I rub on my calves and the soles of my feet before bed for faster uptake.
+I like to mix it up.
+I supplement as well as using a spray topically to get into those sore muscles directly.
+I also spray on the soles of my feet for faster uptake.

 When your body has sufficient magnesium, it helps activate the neurotransmitters that are responsible for calming the body and the mind ….
 A dreamy night ahead.

-8 – Get your booty to the gym in the morning
+8. Get your booty to the gym as early as you can

-If you struggle with sleep, I would highly recommend exercising in the morning.
+If you struggle with sleep, I would highly recommend trying to put your exercise in the morning.
 Working with your body’s natural wave of cortisol.

-Also use our suggested meditation techniques at night as they help lower your cortisol.
+Also use the meditation techniques we have offered above at night and this will help to lower your cortisol.

-However, if you feel like moving your body later in the day try some gentle stretching, tai chi or qi gong instead.
+However, if you feel like moving your body later in the day perhaps trying some gentle stretching, tai chi or qi gong.

 Here are a few ways we love to incorporate them into our bedtime routine.

-- Place a few drops into your favourite diffuser and allow yourself to be immersed.
-It entices me to take a huge breath, breathing in all the goodness, resulting in changes to my energy straight away.
+1. Place a few drops into your favourite diffuser and allow yourself to be immersed.
+I often find it will entice me to take a huge breath, breathing in all the goodness, resulting in changes to my energy straight away.